HITECHCRIME/HC_SG125_Kiddar/README.md

 Themes of death pulling us out of sleep to approach so Distinct so distinct

 Let somebody generate

 desolate desolate
 comprehend this

-Let them know we already on the brink
-Themes of death pulling us out of sync aye to approach so (distinct), so distinct yeah
+let them know we already on the brink themes of death pulling us out of sync aye approach so distinct, so distinct yeah